sonocotta/tas5805m-driver-for-raspbian/README.md

 ## Basic mode disclaimer

 The basic method sets all DSP parameters into a disabled state, so at this point, you're using DAC in its most basic function.
-Currently, the only way to play with TAS5805M DSP is to buy an evaluation board from TI ($250+) and request TI PurePath software to interact with it. not only it is incredibly impractical, but you don't get to change settings on the fly as soon as you disconnect your PC from the evaluation board, since you can only take a snapshot of your settings and stick to them forever.
+Currently, the only way to play with TAS5805M DSP is to buy an evaluation board from TI ($250+) and request TI PurePath software to interact with it.
+Not only is it incredibly impractical, but you don't get to change settings on the fly as soon as you disconnect your PC from the evaluation board, since you can only take a snapshot of your settings and stick to them forever.
 Bugger!

 <details>
   <summary>PurePath screens</summary>